30th June, 2022

-Legionnaires’ disease is an infection caused by breathing in small droplets of water contaminated by the Legionella bacteria.
-It is a severe form of pneumonia that can be fatal, and while relatively rare, there are around 350 confirmed cases identified in the UK each year.
+Legionnaires' disease is an infection caused by breathing in small droplets of water contaminated by the Legionella bacteria.
+It is a severe form of pneumonia that can be fatal.
+Learn more about Legionnaires' disease and the 12 symptoms to look out for.

 You are most likely to get Legionnaires' disease from: